isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Property show galleries**

-Developers are to comply to measures stipulated in this <a href="https://go.gov.sg/PropertyURA" target="_blank">document</a> [last updated on 17 Jun 20] under Phase 2.
+Developers are to comply to measures stipulated in this <a href="https://go.gov.sg/PropertyURA" target="_blank">document</a> [last updated on 17 Jun 20].
 You can also refer to the Urban Redevelopment Authority <a href = "https://www.ura.gov.sg/Corporate/Guidelines/Circulars/ja-13" target="_blank">website</a>.

 #### **Public Entertainment**